juhasipo/JMobster/README.markdown

         })
     };

+### Property Scanning

+There are two field scanning mode in JMobster: _DIRECT\_FIELD\_ACCESS_ and _BEAN\_PROPERTY_.
+The _DIRECT\_FIELD\_ACCESS_ mode is the default mode and in it the fields are find every member variable and use them as model field.
+The validator annotations must be written for the member variables.
+The mode doesn't care about the visibility of the fields, so all public, protected and private fields are considered equal in that sense.

+_BEAN\_PROPERTY_ mode will use standard getter methods to find available model fields (e.g. _getName()_ for field "name").
+This mode will ignore _getClass()_ getter. in this mode the annotations must be written to the getter methods in order them to work since it won't be possible to find the corresponding member variable just with the method name (the getter can return formatted or combined field data).
+In this mode, only the public getters are taken into account so any other getters won't show up in the model.

+In both modes the _IgnoreField_ annotation will ignore the field and it won't be used in the generated model.
+For _BEAN\_PROPERTY_ mode the annotations must be written for the getter method and in _DIRECT\_FIELD\_ACCESS_ for the member variable.

+In addition to scanning modes, there are extra settings that determine what kind of fields are included.
+The current options are to toggle static and/or final fields.
+Final field mode affects both scanning modes, but static field mode only works with _DIRECT\_FIELD\_ACCESS mode.
+By default final fields are included but static fields are not.

 ### Classes and Default Values

 Classes that are processed with JMobster have to have a default constructor.
 This